How do I register?

 Will I be able to check my gear on race day?

-Gear check service is provided for all events.
-Runners must use the bag provided as a goodie bag for gear check.
+Gear Check Service opens at 5:30AM and is provided for all events on Sunday, October 16th.
+Runners MUST use the clear bag provided as a goodie bag for gear check.
+No exceptions.
 These bags will be marked and stored by race number.
 Your bib includes a removable tag to be attached to your gear bag for this purpose.
 The Marathon will not be responsible for lost or stolen items, so PLEASE do not pack ANYTHING of value – especially car keys and/or wallets.
 Any bags left over will be donated to charity if not claimed within one week at the Marathon office.
 With a combined Start/Finish line, there will be no need to transport gear.
 You will be able to pick up your gear in the same location where you leave it before the races start.
-The Gear Drop will be located in the Detroit Media Partnership parking lot on the corner of Lafayette Blvd. and the Lodge Service Drive.
+Gear Check will be located at an area to be finalized in the next few months.

 How far is my hotel from the Start and Finish lines?